-Above: Seashell paths originated in Colonial times as a result of early-American recycling efforts.
+Shells are used as a paving material all over the world.
+In the US, seashell paths originated in Colonial times as a result of early-American recycling efforts.
 Oysters and other shellfish were a primary source of food, and thrifty settlers put their discarded shells to use as a paving material.
-Later, this practice became common in New England as a way to recycle waste from the seafood industry.
-A hardworking hardscape material, it's stood the test of time, as seen in this crushed-shell walkway in an herb garden at Virginia's Norfolk Botanical Garden.
-Image via Urban Sacred Garden.
+Later this practice became common in New England as a way to recycle waste from the seafood industry.

 A great alternative to gravel, crushed shells can be used on paths, patios, courtyards, driveways, and even bocce ball courts (the shells don’t hold water or imprints from shoes and balls).
 As the shells are walked on or driven over, they break into smaller pieces that disperse evenly, creating a stable surface that’s not prone to the ruts and holes you get with crushed stone toppings.

-How do you install a crushed-shell path or driveway?
+How do you install a seashell path or driveway?

 What are the best shells to use?

 The most common shells used for hardscaping are oyster, clam, and scallop.
 Their differences are subtle: mostly in color and how they break down.
 Oyster shells, primarily off-white and gray, break down in a way that makes them more compact and, subsequently, more stable over time.
 Clamshells, mostly off-white or yellow-white, are slightly more fragile and will break down faster than oyster shells.
 They also compact nicely for vehicle traffic.
 Scallop shells add brown coloration to the mix.
 Despite initial variations in color, all the shells bleach under the sun and become lighter over time.
 Your choice will most likely depend on what’s readily available in your area.